 \begin{corollary} The module $\ec{X}$ is a $j$-th syzygy over $\cs$ if and only if $\ec[K]{X}$ is a $j$-th syzygy over $\cs[K]$. \end{corollary}

-With our methods, we recover in equivariant cohomology classical results for compact connected Lie groups with cohomology over rational coefficients \cite[Ch.III.Lem.4.12]{mimura}, or for finite groups with abelian $p$-Sylow subgroup with cohomology over a field of characteristic $p$ \cite[Ch.III.Thm.10.3]{brown}.
-Moreover, they also allow us to study the equivariant cohomology for actions of semi-direct product of groups or groups fitting in a group extension.
-For example, actions of matrix groups, dihedral and symmetric groups and torus action with compatible involutions.
+With our methods, we recover in equivariant cohomology the classical results for compact connected Lie groups with cohomology over rational coefficients.
+They also allow us to study the equivariant cohomology for actions of semidirect product of groups.
+For example, actions of some matrix groups, and torus action with compatible antisymplectic involutions.
 In particular, the latter case has been of interest in symplectic geometry.
 Namely, let $M$ be a symplectic manifold with a symplectic action of a torus $T$ and an antisymplectic compatible involution $\tau$.
-The maximal elementary $2$-abelian subgroup $T_2$ of $T$ acts on the fixed point $M^\tau$ and if $M$ is $T$-equivariantly formal over $\Q$, then $M^\tau$ is $T_2$-equivariantly formal over $\F_2$ \cite{Fr},\cite{A}, \cite{D}.
+The maximal elementary $2$-abelian subgroup $T_2$ of $T$ acts on the subspace of fixed points $M^\tau$, and if $M$ is $T$-equivariantly formal over $\Q$, then $M^\tau$ is $T_2$-equivariantly formal over $\F_2$.
+See \cite{A}, \cite{D}, \cite{Fr},

-This situation motivates our study of the equivariant cohomology for semi-direct product actions; in particular, we use it to approach the symplectic setting described above by considering the equivariant cohomology for actions of the group $T \rtimes \Zd$.
-We first prove a canonical description of the $\F_2$-cohomology of the classifying space $B(T \rtimes \Zd)$ as a tensor product of the cohomologies of $BT$ and $B\Zd$.
-Moreover, we describe the equivariant formality and syzygies in equivariant cohomology for actions of this group in terms of the maximal $2$-elementary subgroup $K$ and the invariants under the action of the Weyl group $W = N_G(K)/K$ as stated in the following result.
+The latter situation motivates our study of equivariant cohomology for semidirect product actions; in particular, we use it to approach the symplectic setting described above by considering the equivariant cohomology for actions of the group $T \rtimes \Zd$.